sirisian/ecmascript-types/README.md

 A ```using``` declaration is a compile-time TypeError when its declared type proves that acquiring a disposable resource cannot succeed.
 This includes a non-nullish primitive type and an object or class with a declared non-callable ```[Symbol.dispose]``` member, such as ```{ [Symbol.dispose]: uint8 }```.
 The check includes inherited members at their actual generic specialization and uses a getter's declared result without executing it.

+The synchronous disposal call supplies no arguments.
+A known callable member is also rejected when every signature rejects that empty argument list, including a required parameter that cannot accept `undefined`.
+Defaults, optional parameters, admitted `undefined`, empty-compatible rests and a viable overload prevent that proof.
+The normal return value is ignored.
+This rule concerns the disposal call as well as acquisition, and applies before an unused body runs.

 An open object type, ```any```, or an unknown disposal member retains runtime protocol discovery; a type need not list every capability of its values. ```null``` and ```undefined``` remain valid no-op resources.
-A union is rejected by this check only when every alternative is known to fail, so a nullish, possibly callable, or unknown alternative retains the runtime check.
+A union is rejected by this check only when every alternative is known to fail, so a nullish alternative, a callable alternative not proved to reject the empty argument list, or an unknown alternative retains the runtime check.
 A statically callable member permits devirtualization only where the usual method-stability conditions also hold; the annotation does not remove disposal, mutable lookup, or reference-liveness obligations.

 For ```await using```, asynchronous acquisition also considers ```[Symbol.asyncDispose]``` and the language's synchronous-disposal fallback.
 An asynchronous check must follow that protocol rather than requiring an explicit asynchronous member in every annotation.